What to Bring to an Interview: 20 Essential Items for a Successful Interview

 2. Photo ID

-Many office buildings require an ID at the reception desk.
-Bringing a government-issued ID ensures you won’t face any entry delays.
+Many big companies require an ID at their reception desk.
+Bringing a government-issued ID helps them avoid any delays during entry.

 3. Interview Confirmation Email or Job Description

-Having a copy of your interview invitation or job description is useful for a quick review while waiting.
-It can refresh your memory on key points or expectations.
+It is a good idea to have a copy of your interview invitation or job description for a quick review while waiting for the Interview.
+It can recall your memory on key points and expectations.

 4. Notebook and Pen

 Taking notes during or after the interview helps you remember important details.
-It also shows the interviewer that you’re attentive and serious about the role.
+It shows that you’re attentive and serious about the role.

 5. List of References

-Even if not requested immediately, having your references prepared shows you’re forward-thinking and ready for the next step in the hiring process.
+Even if not requested immediately, having your reference prepared shows you are forward-thinking and ready for the next step in the hiring process.

 6. Portfolio or Work Samples

-If you’re in a field like design, writing, tech, or marketing, bringing samples of your work can back up your resume and make your experience more tangible.
+If you are from a field like design, writing, tech or marketing, bring a sample of your work can back up your resume and make your experience

 7. Professional Folder or Bag

 Use a tidy folder, briefcase, or tote bag to keep your documents and essentials in order.
-It’s a small detail that adds to a polished first impression.
+It’s a small detail that adds to the polish, making a great first impression.

 8. Tissues and Hand Sanitizer